RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 The Annotate Data tab is where most users will spend a majority of their time.
 When you enter this page, SMART will pass you a portion of the current batch as a deck of "cards", to be presented to you one at a time.
 You can then choose one of two actions:

+* **Label**:
-* *label* (for projects with at most five labels): Assign a label to the piece of data by clicking on the button corresponding to the desired label.
+	* *For projects with at most five labels*: Assign a label to the observation by clicking on the button corresponding to the desired label.
-* *label* (for projects with more than five labels): Assign a label to the piece of data by either clicking on one of the suggested labels (see :ref:`label-embeddings` for more information on label suggestions), or by searching for the correct label in the dropdown.
+	* *For projects with more than five labels*: Assign a label to the observation by either clicking on one of the suggested labels (see :ref:`label-embeddings` for more information on label suggestions), or by searching for the correct label in the dropdown.
-* *skip*: This option is used when you want to skip an item for now.
+* **Skip**: This option is used when you want to skip an observation for now.
 This will send it back into the pool of data to label.
-* *Adjudicate* (formerly called skip): This option is used when you are unsure of what label to choose, or for some other reason want to send this data item to the project administrators for review.
+* **Adjudicate**: This option is used when you are unsure of what label to choose or you want to send an observation to the project administrators for review.
 When selecting this option, you will be required to provide a reason why you are sending the item to the administrators.
-Data that is not IRR is sent to the Admin Annotation page to be reviewed by any user with admin privileges.
-Data that is IRR will still need to wait for the required number of coders to weigh in (Adjudicating counts as your label).
+Data that is not IRR is sent to the :ref:`adminannotate` to be reviewed by any user with admin privileges.
+Data that is IRR will still need to wait for the required number of coders to weigh in (adjudicating counts as your label).

 If the data is not being used for :ref:`irr` and is labeled, then this data will be marked as labeled and removed from the pool of unlabeled data.
 If data is IRR, then it may still be presented to additional coders on the project, but will not be presented to you again.